Why Passwords Alone Are No Longer Enough

 # 5. Ensure more than one authorised person can access them for business accounts

 For business environments, define a clear process for recovering accounts when a user loses their second factor.
 This should require verified identity, approval from a manager or administrator, and should be logged for audit purposes.
-Document this process and test it during your initial rollout phase.
+Document this process and test it during your initial rollout phase before you actually need it.

 Enforcing Two-Factor Authentication at the Identity Provider Level